My

 simplified

-moist general circulation model developed during my graduate work at
+moist general circulation model during my graduate work at

 moisture on